rilma/rilma/README.md

 - 👋 Hi, I’m @rilma
 - 👀 I’m interested in ...
 Data & Software Engineering
-- 🌱 I’m currently learning ...
-Rust
+- 🌱 I’m currently developing in Python and Rust
 - 💞️ I’m looking to collaborate on ...
 Data & Software Engineering projects
 - 📫 How to reach me ... through Github